qtproject/qt-apps-neptune-ui/README.md

 * 768x1024

 To set the UI for wanted (other than default one) resolution, set the 'QT_QUICK_CONTROLS_CONF' to the location of QtQuickControls 2 configuration file.
 Configuration files are within 'styles' folder (https://doc.qt.io/qt-5/qtquickcontrols2-environment.html).

-# Common Terms Used In The Project

-Common terms and their meaning is enumerated below:

-* Display - The physical display's real estate

-* Screen - A Screen is a part of the main navigation.
-For example the HomeScreen, CloudScreen and MusicScreen

-* Control(s) - Controls are elements such as Button, Icon, Label and other _primitives_

-* Twisted panel - A _twisted panel_ is the indicater for swipe navigation which are found to the left and right hand side of the _display_

-* Board - A _Board_ is typically a self-hosted QML file which test a signel UI element.
-For example a ButtonBoard tests and shows the usage for a Button control